 SECTION 2.1.
 The Election Committee shall consist of three members: the Vice President, who shall serve as chair, and two members appointed by the Executive Committee.
 The terms of office of the members of the Election Committee shall be three years each, so arranged that no two terms begin in the same year.
 The Election Committee shall be responsible for the solicitation of nominations and the conducting of elections for officers and members of the Executive Committee in such manner as the Executive Committee shall by resolution determine.

 SECTION 2.2.
 The Chair of the Election Committee shall announce the results of each year’s election at the Annual Meeting, and in any other manner which the Executive Committee deems suitable.

 SECTION 2.3.
 In the event of a disputed election, the Chair of the Election Committee shall present the relevant information to the Executive Committee, which shall be the sole judge of its membership.

 ARTICLE VIII.
 JOURNAL

 SECTION 1.
-These bylaws authorize the Society to publish an official journal, entitled at the date of their ratification, the American Journal of Germanic Linguistics and Literatures.
+These bylaws authorize the Society to publish an official journal, entitled at the date of their amendment in 2021, the Journal of Germanic Linguistics.
 The Society shall publish the journal in such manner (including title, scope, and frequency of publication) as in the judgment of the Executive Committee best meets the requirements of the Society and the profession.